-Physical Characteristics: On average they measure 13-inches long and weigh around 5-ounces.
-They are stocky, large-headed birds with short legs and a shaggy crest on the top and back of the head with a straight, thick, pointed bill.
-Their tails are square tipped and powder blue on top with fine white spotting on the wings and tail.
-Underparts are white with a broad, blue breast band.
-Females also have a broad rusty band on their bellies.
-Juveniles show irregular rusty spotting in the breast band.
+Physical Characteristics: On average measure 13 inches long and weigh 5 ounces.
+Stocky, large-headed birds with short legs and shaggy crest on top and back of head with a straight, thick, pointed bill.
+Tails are square tipped and powder blue on top with fine white spotting on the wings and tail.
+Underparts are white with broad, blue breast band.
+Females have broad rusty band on bellies.
+Juveniles show irregular rusty spotting in breast band.

-Diet: Eat mostly small fish, typically less than 5-inches long.
-Will also eat crayfish, frogs, tadpoles and aquatic insects.
-Occasionally they will also eat young birds, lizards and berries.
+Diet: Mostly eat small fish, typically less than 5 inches long.
+Also eat crayfish, frogs, tadpoles and aquatic insects.
+Occasionally eat young birds, lizards and berries.

-Habitat: Belted Kingfishers primarily live near a body of water, such as a pond, lake, river or stream.
+Habitat: Primarily live near a pond, lake, river or stream.
 Prefer to be near forests or wooded areas.
-The bird needs steep, near-vertical exposed earth banks to dig nesting burrows.
-Habitat that provides clear, smooth water and plenty of perches makes hunting easier.
+Need steep, exposed earth banks to dig nesting burrows.
+Abundance of perches makes hunting easier.

-Range: Breed from Alaska eastward across Canada, and south throughout most of the U.S. They spend winters in the American southwest, Mexico and across Central America.
-Summer habitat is found throughout the Lower 48, including southeastern Alaska.
-Belted Kingfishers are found in many drainages in the Clearwater Basin.
+Range: Breed from Alaska eastward across Canada, and south throughout most of U.S. Spend winters in American southwest, Mexico and across Central America.
+Summer habitat found throughout the Lower 48, including southeastern Alaska.
+Belted Kingfishers are found in many drainages throughout Clearwater Basin.

 Reproduction: Typically lay 6 – 7 eggs.
 Both female and males incubate eggs for approximately three weeks.
-The female incubates at night, with males taking over in the morning.
-Both parents feed the young with partially digested fish and later whole fish after hatching.
-The young leave the nest about four weeks after hatching but are still fed by parents for another three weeks.
+Female incubates at night; males in the morning.
+Both feed young with partially digested fish and later whole fish.
+Young leave nest about four weeks after hatching but still fed by parents for another three weeks.

-Threats: Disturbances during nesting season can be a threat to the species, and may cause the birds to abandon the area.
-They appear to be less susceptible to aquatic contaminants due to the fact they prey on small fish, which accumulate smaller amounts of toxins.
+Threats: Disturbances during nesting season can be a threat to species, and may cause birds to abandon an area.
+Appear to be less susceptible to aquatic contaminants due to fact they prey on small fish, which accumulate smaller amounts of toxins.

-Miscellaneous: Belted Kingfishers are one of about one-hundred species of Kingfishers.
-They are one of the few bird species where the female is more brightly colored then the male.
-Belted Kingfishers can spend weeks excavating burrows in a river bank or lakeside bluff.
-They use their bills to chip away at the dirt, while they use their feet (in which two of the toes are fused together) as a plow to push loose dirt out of the tunnel.
-The tunnel can be 3 ½ – 4-inches wide and up to 6-feet long.
-Scientists believe the nesting chamber at the end of the tunnel can act as an air pocket, and protect the young if the stream or waterway floods.
+Miscellaneous: Belted Kingfishers are one of about one hundred species of Kingfishers.
+One of few bird species where female is more brightly colored than male.
+Can spend weeks excavating burrows in river bank or lakeside bluff.
+Use bills to chip away at dirt, while using feet (in which two of the toes are fused together) as a plow to push loose dirt out of the tunnel.
+Tunnel can be 3 ½ – 4 inches wide and up to 6 feet long.
+Scientists believe nesting chamber at end of tunnel can act as air pocket, and protect young if stream or waterway floods.

 Friends of the Clearwater participated in a recent study of Belted Kingfisher in the Clearwater Basin.